Common Budgeting Mistakes That are Setting You Back Years With Your Money Goals – Part Five in Your Ultimate Guide on How to Budget Series

 People don’t change because they were nagged to death; they change because they were inspired!

 The Fix: Sit down with your SO, and talk about why you made the decision/change.
-Talk about your feelings, your goals for the family.
+Talk about your feelings and your goals for the family.
 Then apologize for not including them, and then completely be quiet and let them have their say.
 Don’t interrupt, don’t challenge back.
 Just sit and listen.

-One thing that we do for our family finances is that we each get to keep 5% of our own paycheck for us to do whatever we want with.
+One thing that we do for our family finances is that we each get to keep 5% of our own paycheck for us to do whatever we want.
 This is above & beyond our regular spending allowance.
 I know 5% doesn’t seem like a lot, but it adds up faster than you think!

-If I want to save for a solo vacation (my fav), then I have this money, and whatever else I don’t spend from my monthly allotment of spending money!
+If I want to save for a solo vacation (my fav), then I have this money and whatever else I don’t spend from my monthly allotment of spending money!
 I don’t question my hubs on how he spends his 5%, and he doesn’t get to poke holes in my 5% spending either.

-Budget Mistake #8 – Your car, dishwasher & house totally broke.
+Personal Budget Mistake #8 – Your car, dishwasher & house totally broke.

-You had to spend a fat chunk of money to fix it and now your credit card is steaming from all that swiping!
+You had to spend a fat chunk of money to fix it, and now your credit card is steaming from all that swiping!
 That super stinks, and I’m sorry.
 It sucks to take two steps forward and then a big fat bellyflop backwards.

 Why do you need this first?
-Let’s say that you’re paying down debt, you pay a bunch off your card and then your washing machine dies a sad and tragic death.
+Let’s say that you’re paying down debt, you pay off your card, and then your washing machine dies a sad and tragic death.
 There’s no point in paying off your card when you’ll just reload it with another high ticket unexpected expense.
 You’ll be back at square one all over again, and that is one of the most demoralizing feelings!

 The Fix: Having cash at the ready keeps you from taking on more debt, which can be suffocating and ruin your mojo.
 You don’t want to lose motivation!
-Yes, paying cash still stinks, the money is gone.
+Yes, paying cash still stinks; the money is gone.
 But it’s not “debt,” there’s a significant mental difference.

 In fact, you can quickly set up an emergency fund or get some money into your sinking funds by…